YellowOSM/YellowOSM/backend/README.md

 ### yosm_poi.py

-helper class to import OSM data.
+POI class to import OSM data.
+Holds data for YellowOSM POIs for export/import.

 ### cron_data_downstream.sh

 script to download OSM data.
+This is run daily on YellowOSM.com.

+This script pulls all other scripts together, to build one pipe-line: Geofabrik pbf -> osm2pgsql -> osmosis -> export_osm_to_elasticsearch.py -> tmp_files -> elasticsearch

 ### elasticsearch_data_import.sh